-- All accepted PGDip students are required to register in person at the Centre for Student Administration in the Admin A building on Stellenbosch campus.
-The person in charge of this registration is Mrs Winnie Fourie (wf1@sun.ac.za; 021 808 9111; Room A3007). - All new MA students are required to register in person at the Centre for Student Administration in the Admin A building on Stellenbosch campus.
-The person in charge of this registration is Ms Jabu Nxumalo (jabs@sun.ac.za; 021 808 9111; Room A3003).
+- All accepted PGDip students are required to register through the Centre for Student Administration.
+The person in charge of this registration is Mrs Winnie Fourie (wf1@sun.ac.za; 021 808 9111; Room A3007, Admin A building, Stellenbosch campus). - All new MA students are required to register through the Centre for Student Administration.
+The person in charge of this registration is Ms Jabu Nxumalo (jabs@sun.ac.za; 021 808 9111; Room A3003, Admin A building, Stellenbosch campus).

+SECTION B:

-SECTION B: POSTGRADUATE DIPLOMA IN INTERCULTURAL COMMUNICATION
+POSTGRADUATE DIPLOMA IN INTERCULTURAL COMMUNICATION